 Remember, you don’t need to wait seven days for your next loaf.
 Since your starter is well and alive and bubbling, simply feed and use ad infinitum, which could be translated as from “oven to your tum”.
 It isn’t translated that way, but it could be, no?

 - In the evening of Day 7.
 Which, if your calendar is like mine and your weeks are like mine, will be a Friday.
 THE FRIDAY BEFORE THE BAKING!
 Find a bowl, a nice big one, preferably a glass bowl.

 - Weigh the bowl and reset the scale to zero.
 With the bowl on top…. so whatever you add will show up as the weight.
 Call me to explain this, if still confused.

 - Put 90gms of your starter, Daisy, is that what you named her?
 Oh, you don’t have a name for her yet.
 Hmm.
 Into the bowl she goes.

 - Add 385 gms of water.
 (Into the same bowl).
 Swirl it around to get a milky mix.

-- Next, get up, sigh deeply, and add 12 gms of salt to the mixture.
-Wet your hands and mix the salt in gently and do the first of the “FOLDS”.
+- Next, get up, sigh deeply, wet your hands and do the first of the “FOLDS”.
 The fold is the process by which you push your wet hand down under the dough and pull the dough up and fold over itself.
 Turn the bowl a quarter and repeat until 4 turns.
 Cover the bowl and go away for 15 minutes.

 - Do Fold 2